coetry/digitalpsychology.io/src/pages/loss-aversion/index.md

 As things become less available, they become more desirable.
 The fear of losing out on something can be a huge motivator.
 Sometimes, the buzz created by the scarcity is sufficient to create a rush of panic buying.
 Because it's such a powerful tool, I've dedicated a whole post to the [principle of scarcity](/scarcity/).

 ![](08-scarcity.png)

+### Losing a moment
+- Fear of losing the moment
+- camera app, instagram, snapchat, facebook

+### Fear of losing content
+- Pinterest
+- bookmarking services